 Can be used for wider openings where appearance is not important.

-This is an improved form of battened, ledged and brace door.
+This is an improved form of battened, ledged and braced door.

 An addition of framework is provided with two vertical members called stiles